Benefits & Description

 Mycelium is the vegetative part of a mushroom, consisting of a mass of branching, thread-like hyphae, which act as the main mode of vegetative growth.
 The mycelium provides extracellular compounds and metabolites that function to promote the longevity and vitality of the living mushroom.
 As mushrooms spend more than 90% of their life cycle in this mycelial stage, Nature's Lab Mushroom 7 focuses on this mycelial biomass to get the most out of the mushrooms cultivated for this supplement.

 Forest mushrooms have been cultivated for over thousands of years.
 The traditional method is to drill a hole in a log, fill it with mushroom mycelium, seal the hole and wait.
 Nature's Lab Mushroom 7 uses a more modern technique that is much faster yet still organic and natural.

 Grown on organic brown rice or organic sorghum in the United States, the mushroom mycelium is packed into bottles and then sterilized in a giant autoclave, which is used specifically for the occurrence of chemical reactions and other processes at high pressures and temperatures.

 After the sterilization process, a starter culture is then added, and the bottles are then stored in just the right condition to thrive.
 This process ensures that Nature’s Lab Mushroom 7 contains no harmful pesticides or herbicides while still providing maximum nutrients and benefits.

-As a dietary supplement, take 2 capsules with meal or as directed by a qualified healthcare practitioner.
-Other Ingredients:
+As a dietary supplement, take 2 capsules one time daily, preferably with a meal, or as directed by a qualified healthcare practitioner.

-Pregnant or lactating women and people with known medical conditions and/or taking drugs should consult with a qualified healthcare practitioner prior to taking dietary supplements.
-Do not use if seal is broken.
-Keep out of reach of children.
-Store in a cool, dry place.
+Warnings: Pregnant or lactating women and people with known medical conditions and/or taking drugs should consult with a qualified healthcare practitioner prior to taking dietary supplements.
+Discontinue use and consult your doctor if any adverse reactions occur.